hancengiz/absolutelyright/README.md

 **Notes:**
 - Requires `ABSOLUTELYRIGHT_SECRET` environment variable to be set
+- Requires `workstation_id` field (automatically added by scripts)
 - Supports dynamic pattern fields (any numeric field becomes a pattern)
+- Each workstation's data is stored separately and aggregated on read
 - Legacy fields `count` and `right_count` are supported for backward compatibility

 ---